 Fear of repercussions

 When asked why employees who have witnessed or experienced inappropriate, illegal, or unethical behavior do not report these types of incidents, the majority said they are afraid of one form of retribution or another, including:

 - being transferred to another location or reassigned to a different job

-Employee fears of retribution are justified, as 68% of sexual harassment allegations, for example, also include a charge of employer retaliation with the EEOC or state Fair Employment Practices Agencies.
+Employee fears of retaliation in the workplace are justified, as 68% of sexual harassment allegations, for example, also include a charge of employer retaliation with the EEOC or state Fair Employment Practices Agencies.

 Additional reasons why inappropriate workplace behavior goes unreported

-- Female victims may fear being labeled “difficult” or “hysterical” and unable to manage interpersonal conflict.
-Male victims may fear being perceived as helpless or weak
+Female victims may fear being labeled “difficult” or “hysterical” and being unable to manage interpersonal conflict.
+Male victims may fear being perceived as helpless or weak.

 Lack of redress